Catalyzing Clinical Diagnostic Pipelines Through Volumetric Medical Image Segmentation Using Deep Neural Networks: Past

-In neural networks, function approximation fidelity is determined by the network's representational power and the quality and quantity of input data.
+In neural networks, function approximation fidelity is determined by the network's representational power as well as the quality and quantity of input data.

-Representational power, or how well the neural network can approximate an arbitrary function, is dictated by parameters of the neural network set prior to training also known as hyperparameters.
+Representational power, or how well the neural network can approximate an arbitrary function, is dictated by parameters of the neural network known as \textit{hyperparameters} that are set prior to training.
 These include the choice of activation functions, optimizer, learning rate, regularization scheme, number of layers, number of units per layer, weight initialization scheme, etc.

 Given the nature of neural networks, the main route to increasing representational power is by deepening (adding more layers) or widening (adding more hidden units) the network.
 The titration of representational power with predictive performance on unseen data is a major consideration.
-While sufficient representational power is a necessity, a network that is too readily able to discover patterns in the data is prone to a phenomenon known as overfitting.
+While sufficient representational power is a necessity, a network that is too readily able to discover patterns in the data is prone to a phenomenon known as \textit{overfitting}.
 Overfitting refers to the fact that the learned patterns are idiosyncratic to the data on which the network was trained and do not generalize well to the population from which the data was sampled, causing a decrease in performance when applied to new data.

-A sufficiently large quantity of high quality training data also helps improve performance and prevent overfitting as it now better approximates the broader population, though this may be difficult to achieve in practice, especially in the domain of medical imaging, and comes at the cost of increased training time.
+A sufficiently large quantity of high quality training data also helps improve performance and prevent overfitting as it now better approximates the broader population.
+Though, in practice this may be difficult to achieve, especially in the domain of medical imaging, and comes at the cost of increased training time.